Mera Peak Climbing

 • Distance: 8.5km

-This morning’s walk up alongside the Dig glacier is easy and relaxed.
+This morning’s walk up alongside the glacier is easy and relaxed.
 This is an excellent valley opening out views to the north of the Hinku Nup glacier and the line of peaks beyond.
 Behind us is the dramatic spire of the less than romantically named ‘Peak 35’, which has yet to be climbed.
-Only the last section up to our base camp at Khare (4,940m) is steep and reminds us that we are gaining altitude.
+Only the last section up to our base camp at Khare is steep and reminds us that we are gaining altitude.
 It's a short climb and we are there in good time for lunch.

 This will be our base for the next 3 nights, thoroughly developing our acclimatization, with successively higher day ascents, descending to sleep low, and consolidating our energies for the final ascent to come.
-We start this process this afternoon, with a gradual ascent of an excellent grassy ridge immediately behind the camp (to 5,260m) which also gives us great all-round views.

 • Altitude: 5,045 m / 16,552 feet